Science Courses

 Biology (401) [NCAA] [Keystone]

-• This course is designed to provide a holistic approach to the active study of living things and their interactions with the environment.
-Students will dynamically investigate the interrelationship of living and nonliving components through exploration of local and global biomes.
+This course provides a holistic approach to the active study of living things and their interactions with the environment.
 Students will cultivate problem solving, critical thinking, communication, and self-management skills through a variety of real world, problem-based learning opportunities.
-This course is aligned to the Biology Keystone standards and will cover the topics of the nature of science, basic life chemistry, bioenergetics, cells, genetics, evolution, and ecology.
+This course is aligned to the Biology Keystone and STEELS Standards and will cover the topics of inheritance and variation of traits, interdependent relationships in ecosystems, matter and energy in organisms and ecosystems, and structure and function.

 Honors Biology (401H) [NCAA] [Keystone]

-• This course is designed for students who have demonstrated a consistently strong aptitude for math, science, reading, writing, and critical thinking and aligns with the targets and goals of Biology.
-Students will dynamically investigate the interrelationship of living and nonliving components through exploration of local and global biomes.
+This course provides a holistic approach to the study of living things and their interactions with the environment.
 Students will cultivate problem solving, critical thinking, communication, and self-management skills through a variety of real world, problem-based learning opportunities.
-This course is aligned to the biology Keystone standards and will cover the topics of the nature of science, basic life chemistry, bioenergetics, cells, genetics, evolution, and ecology.
+This course is aligned to the Biology Keystone and STEELS Standards and will cover the topics of inheritance and variation of traits, interdependent relationships in ecosystems, matter and energy in organisms and ecosystems, and structure and function.
 Prerequisite: Teacher/ Counselor Recommendation.

 IB Biology (SL) (401IB) [NCAA]

-• The core principle of SL Biology is to develop a broad understanding of the concepts while enhancing the students' critical thinking skills.
+The core principle of SL Biology is to develop a broad understanding of biological concepts while enhancing the students' critical thinking skills.
 There are four basic biological themes that run throughout the course: structure and function, universality versus diversity, equilibrium within systems, and evolution.
 A variety of topics are covered: statistical analysis, cells, the chemistry of life, genetics, ecology and evolution, and human health and physiology.
 Along with the theoretical aspects of the topics, students also complete a practical component to further develop their application of the concepts.
-This component includes an interdisciplinary project with the other IB sciences.
 The International Baccalaureate aspect of the course culminates in May when the students take a two–day SL Biology external examination.
 Prerequisite: Biology, Chemistry, and a teacher recommendation.
+A summer assignment is required.
 Students do not need to be enrolled in the IB CP Program to take the course.

 Chemistry (402) [NCAA]